dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 <img alt="How to add colored top bar to website" title="How to add colored top bar to website" itemprop="thumbnailUrl" src="/images/top-bar-on-websites.jpg">

-As you can see in the screenshot, one of my websites [nallikayi](https://articles.nallikayi.com){:rel='dofollow'}{:target="_blank"}, there is a top green bar for no reason.
+As you can see in the screenshot, in one of my websites [nallikayi](https://articles.nallikayi.com){:rel='dofollow'}{:target="_blank"}, there is a top green bar for no reason.
 Though the website is minimal, a colored top bar would not do much harm.
 Instead, it increases the beauty of your website (if used correctly).

 ##Why top bar?